 I’m an assistant professor at Stanford CS, where I work on computer systems and big data as part of Stanford DAWN.
 I’m also co-founder and Chief Technologist of Databricks, the big data company commercializing Apache Spark.
-Prior to joining Stanford, I was an assistant professor of computer science at MIT.
+Prior to joining Stanford, I was an assistant professor of CS at MIT.

 I work on computer systems and large-scale data processing.
-My past projects included widely used datacenter software such as Spark, Mesos, Spark Streaming and Spark SQL, and cluster scheduling algorithms such as DRF, delay scheduling and LATE.
+My past projects included open source datacenter software such as Spark, Mesos, Spark Streaming and Spark SQL, and cluster scheduling algorithms such as DRF, delay scheduling and LATE.
 My current projects include:

 Weld, a runtime for data analytics applications that changes the interface between software libraries to enable powerful cross-library optimizations.
 Weld can increase the performance of widely used libraries such as Pandas, NumPy, TensorFlow and Spark by up to 30x, as well as make it much simpler to port parallel software across hardware platforms. (paper, code).